 The accommodation forms a base to explore the tourist attractions of Alton Towers and Chatsworth House nearby.
 But you don't even need to leave the hostel - don't miss giant outdoor chess and games room which are all great for family fun breaks.

 Why guests love YHA Hartington Hall

 Family rooms and dorm beds are available as well as our self-contained luxury suite, The Roost, in this 124 bed hostel.
 Perfect for families, YHA Hartington Hall also has giant outdoor chess and a games room.
 Look out for Eliza's Restaurant for an evening of delicious dining!
 On entry to the hostel, you'll be awed by our original features - traditional decor, wood panelling and stone flooring all add to the character of this great hall.
 If you're a cyclist, we also have plenty of stuff to look after your bike.

 Fancy a little bit of luxury?
-This self-contained suite is set away from the hostel and has it's own living area, kitchenette, bedroom and bathroom.
+This self-contained premium suite is set away from the hostel and has its own living area, kitchenette, bedroom and bathroom.
 Think cosy blankets and rustic beds - perfect for a romantic weekend away or your first night as a married couple.

 Get all the fun of camping but without any of the set up stresses with these beautiful bell tents - part of the YHA Glamping experience.
 These spacious tipi-like tents are fully kitted out with a double futon bed and three single futons plus all bedding and can sleep four/five people.
 They also have eco-friendly solar lighting, and comfy bean bags for you to chill out on during the day plus bedside tables, a coffee table, rugs and soft flooring.